kevinfrey/optimistic-weather/README.md

 - **Smart search history** – Recent lookups persist locally so you can replay bright-side forecasts in a single click, including errored attempts for quick retries.
 - **Zip code friendly** – Recognises common postal-code formats (e.g. `94103` or `W1A,GB`) and maps them to the right place automatically.
 - **Responsive experience** – Mobile-first layout, collapsible history actions, and careful spacing keep the UI welcoming on any screen size.
+- **10-day outlook** – Scroll a long-range Bright Side forecast with optimistic headliners on every day.
+- **Live radar snapshot** – Peek at precipitation patterns centred on your selected location via the embedded RainViewer tiles.
 - **Transparent optimism** – Every highlight shows the underlying metric (rain chance, wind speed, visibility) so users see the facts behind the flip.
 - **One-tap local forecast** – Grant location permission to instantly load the optimistic outlook for wherever you’re standing.